-Even if PI is widely used for doing cost-benefit analyses, PI is not free of demerits.
-As every good side has its limitations, PI also has couple of limitations.
+Even if the PI is widely used for doing cost-benefit analyses, the PI is not free of demerits.
+As every good side has its limitations, PI also has a couple of limitations.

 - The first is the estimation of future cash flows.
 As forecasts are not always accurate, there are always chances that the expected future cash flows can be drastically different in the forecasting than in actuality.

-- PI of two projects can be similar even if the initial investment and the return are completely different.
-So in that case, the best method to judge whether to invest into a project or not is Net Present Value Method (NPV).
+- The PI of two projects can be similar even if the initial investment and the return are completely different.
+So, in that case, the best method to judge whether to invest in a project or not is the Net Present Value Method (NPV).